Claremont serial killings: Trial

 Before the trial, the prosecution applied for Edwards to be tried by judge alone without a jury.
 The application was granted due to the publicity surrounding the case and the graphic nature of the evidence.
 The murder trial began on 25 November 2019, before Supreme Court Justice Stephen Hall.
 During the trial, the court was told that two of the victims had defensive wounds.
 Edwards' DNA was also found under Glennon's fingernails (and matched to the kimono) although the defence argued this evidence was contaminated in the laboratory.

 One of the main pieces of evidence was the Telstra work vehicles; Edwards was working as a technician at the time, and it was claimed that he used company vehicles after hours to execute the crimes.
 This was corroborated by a witness, a security guard, who recalled seeing a Telstra van parked on multiple occasions at the Karrakatta Cemetery "for no apparent reason", both after the 1995 attack and before Spiers' 1996 disappearance.
 According to the prosecutor, Carmel Barbagallo, the state presented this evidence as part of a case called "Telstra Living Witness project" where, between 1995 and 1997, a man with a Telstra station wagon stopped to look at women and offer them rides.

-1995-1996 Holden VS Commodore Executive station wagon 03, the same model as Edwards's car.
+1995-1996 Holden Commodore VS Executive station wagon 03, the same model as Edwards's car.

-During the trial, a witness from the group of men dubbed "Burger Boys", identified a Series 1 VS Commodore station wagon as cruising past them shortly after Glennon walked past.
-The vehicle had distinctive tear-drop hubcaps which were present on some Series 1 VS commodores Between April 1996 and December 1998, Edwards drove a white VS Series wagon with Telstra logos.
+During the trial, a witness from the group of men dubbed "Burger Boys", identified a Series 1 Holden Commodore VS station wagon as cruising past them shortly after Glennon walked past.
+The vehicle had distinctive tear-drop hubcaps which were present on some Series 1 VS Commodores Between April 1996 and December 1998, Edwards drove a white VS Series Commodore wagon with Telstra logos.
 The vehicle was tracked down and impounded on the same day as his arrest.
 During the hearing, it was revealed that fibres matching carpet in the rear of Edwards' vehicle matched fibres found on the bodies of both Rimmer and Glennon although defence argued these fibres could have come from another source or another vehicle which was not included in the Western Australian crime database.

 The trial concluded on 25 June 2020, after seven months of hearings and evidence from more than 200 witnesses.
 Justice Hall then retired to consider his verdict in the case, flagging that it may potentially be handed down before Edwards's remand in custody ended on 24 September 2020.
 On the final day of custody, Hall handed down a 619-page written verdict within which Edwards was found guilty of the murders of Jane Rimmer and Ciara Glennon, but not of Sarah Spiers (though it was "more likely" that Edwards was involved in her disappearance than not).
 On 23 December 2020, Edwards was sentenced to life imprisonment with the possibility of a parole after 40 years.
 Hall said there was a "high likelihood" that Edwards would die in prison.